[Skip to main text]

 TRASH-TO-ENERGY FACILITY

 Mass-burn means that there is no front-end separation of recyclable metal or non-combustible material from what is delivered as waste to the facility.
 Unlike the RDF technology used at the Mid-Connecticut Project, trash is delivered and burned with no processing.
-Bridgeport Resco, a subsidiary of Wheelabrator Technologies Inc., operates the trash-to-energy plant, which is located at 6 Howard Avenue in Bridgeport.
 Ash residue from the plant is trucked to Wheelabrator’s ash landfill in Putnam.

 to top